Animals in research

 Animals (Scientific Procedures) Act

-The Sanger Institute uses animals in some of its research.
-All research using animals must comply with the Animals (Scientific Procedures) Act 1986 Amendment Regulations (2012), also known as ASPA.
+In addition to gaining Sanger’s authorisation, all research using animals must comply with the Animals (Scientific Procedures) Act 1986 Amendment Regulations (2012), also known as ASPA.

 The Animal Facility